meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 # Chapter 2: Fine-tuning search results

-MeiliSearch is designed to offer a great search experience out of the box, but sometimes you need greater control over results.
+Meilisearch is designed to offer a great search experience out of the box, but sometimes you need greater control over results.
 The tools described below help you tailor the search experience to your particular dataset and use-case.

 ## Ranking rules

-MeiliSearch sorts search responses based on a set of consecutive rules called ranking rules.
+Meilisearch sorts search responses based on a set of consecutive rules called ranking rules.
 These rules are stored in an array of strings called `rankingRules`, which is part of the `settings` object.

 The order in which ranking rules are applied matters.
 The first rule in the array has the most impact, and the last rule has the least.
 This is the default order: